Medical practices rarely have the resources to market themselves aggressively.

 The true value of a digital signage campaign comes from the content strategy.

 Sure, digital displays are significantly more likely to grab and keep the attention of patients, but the attention is short-lived if the content is not relevant.

 Patients aren’t just interested in flashy screens—they’re interested in what the screens are telling them.
 Because of this, a large part of the investment in digital signage typically goes to content production to entertain and engage patients.

 UGC cuts down the costs of content production and lets physicians reach their markets in unique, dynamic ways.
 For medical practices, this means complementing traditional marketing with user-created content that not only reduces marketing spend but creates positive experiences for patients online and in the office.

-For specific marketing strategies that combine digital signage and user-generated content and how to implement them right away, download our whitepaper.
+For specific medical marketing strategies that combine digital signage and user-generated content, download our whitepaper.